fireproof-storage/fireproof/notes/attach-meta.md

 ### Why This Document Exists

-Fireproof’s power comes from **keeping data portable** while still enforcing encryption, access control, and multi-device synchronization.
+Fireproof's power comes from **keeping data portable** while still enforcing encryption, access control, and multi-device synchronization.
 All of those guarantees rely on _metadata_ travelling alongside the actual user data blocks.
 If you are new to the project, understanding _what_ metadata we keep and _where_ it flows is the fastest path to being productive: nearly every feature (queries, encryption, collaboration, replication) is implemented by _reading_ or _writing_ one of the metadata fields described below.

-> **Take-away:** Whenever you touch a Fireproof component, ask yourself _“Which piece of metadata is this code responsible for?”_
+> **Take-away:** Whenever you touch a Fireproof component, ask yourself _"Which piece of metadata is this code responsible for?"_

 ### Reading the Codebase – Style Primer